antoinevg/GSG/cynthion/posts/crowdsupply-moondancer/index.md

 ![Figure 1: USB Keyboard](figure-1.png)

-With FaceDancer we can write a small program that will appear to the host as a standard USB keyboard:
+With FaceDancer we can instead write a small program that will appear to the host as a standard USB keyboard:

 ![Figure 2: Device emulation](figure-2.png)